bmamlin/openmrs-contrib-autowatchjira/README.md

 Configuration
 -------------
-Within JIRA with Autowatch Jira installed, navigate to `Administration &gt; System &gt; Advanced &gt; Listeners` and you should see an `Autowatch Jira Listener` entry.
+Within JIRA with Autowatch Jira installed, navigate to `Administration > System > Advanced > Listeners` and you should see an `Autowatch Jira Listener` entry.
 If you click on the Edit link for this listener, you will see two settings: